Marco Seefried: Career

 In 2016, Seefried won the 24 Hours of Daytona in GTD and scored a podium at Sebring aboard Magnus Racing's new Audi R8 LMS.
 He tried out the Mercedes-AMG GT3 for the first time at the Nürburgring 24 Hours, and finished second overall for HTP Motorsport as the brand locked out the top four.
 Elsewhere, a full-time return to the European Le Mans Series with Proton produced no podiums.

+Seefried at the wheel of his Emil Frey Lexus at Silverstone in 2018.

 Having been upgraded to an FIA Gold Categorisation ahead of 2017, Seefried had a reduced programme, racing primarily a Jaguar for Emil Frey Racing in the Blancpain GT Series Endurance Cup, a BMW for Falken at the N24, and an Audi for Magnus Racing in SprintX GT.
 He managed just one point in the former and a lone class podium in the latter.
 Emil Frey's switch to the Lexus RC F GT3 gave rise to a much-improved 2018 for Seefried, as he secured his first ever overall Endurance Cup win at Circuit Paul Ricard, together with Christian Klien and Albert Costa.

 Despite being reclassed as FIA Silver for 2019, Seefried endured an itinerant campaign, with select appearances in IMSA, ELMS, ADAC GT Masters and Blancpain for various Porsche teams.
 He also entered Petit Le Mans in a Paul Miller Racing Lamborghini, and fetched a podium from a GT World Challenge Asia cameo in a HubAuto Corsa Ferrari.
 The COVID-marred 2020 season curtailed Seefried to only two race meetings, one of which was a dominant 24 Hours of Portimão win.
 He bounced back in 2021, joining Herberth Motorsport for a full 24H Series effort and an SP9 Pro-Am class win at the rain-affected Nürburgring 24 Hours, and tackling the WEC again for Dempsey-Proton Racing.

 After a prolific Asian Le Mans Series return in early 2022, Seefried scaled back his racing activities again, notably reinforcing Falken at the 2022 24 Hours of Nürburgring for an eighth-place finish and Pure Rxcing at the 2023 24 Hours of Spa for a class podium.
+In 2024, Seefried raced at the 24 Hours of Nürburgring for Dinamic GT.
+Two years later, Seefried returned to the Nürburgring Langstrecken-Serie with Hankook Competition in SP9 Pro-Am.